 Why This Recipe Works!

-• Use a roasting pan to roast the turkey
+- Use a roasting pan to roast the turkey (and you can save the drippings and make an amazing gravy!)

 STEP 2.
-Put your turkey into the preheat oven and roast the turkey.
+Put your turkey into the preheated oven and roast the turkey.
 The cooking time will vary based on weight.
 Figure 15-25 minutes per pound at 325.
+So if your turkey is 10 lbs, you will cook the turkey between 2.5-4.5 hours.
+There is a guide for cooking times further down this page!

 STEP 3.
-After one hour of cooking, turn the breast over so that it is breast side up.
-Baste with the butter and pan drippings.
+After one hour of cooking, turn the breast over, so that the opposite side is facing upโBaste with the butter and pan drippings.
+If there aren't enough drippings just use extra butter.
+You could also use some chicken stock.

 STEP 4.
-Use a quick read thermometer to determine when the turkey is done.
+Use a quick-read thermometer to determine when the turkey is done.
 It is done at 165 degrees.
+I really love the Thermopop Thermometer!

 How Long to Cook a Turkey Breast